wely/DevCamp/HOL/README.md

 ---
 ## HOL 1: Setting up your developer environment
-Setting up your developer environment for your specific language In this lab you will create the environment that is needed for your language preference.
+Setting up your developer environment for your specific language.
+In this lab you will create the environment that is needed for your language preference.

 * Create O365 Developer Tenant